 Some security measures are things you will be doing already, like using firewalls and antivirus software on your computers.
-If you follow best practice you will already be encrypting files or drives that store sensitive data, as well as any data that you send by email (sending the password by a different channel, e.g. if you email the file send the password by WhatsApp).
+If you follow best practices you will already be encrypting files or drives that store sensitive data, as well as any data that you send by email (sending the password by a different channel, e.g. if you email the file send the password by WhatsApp).
 If you are not already using firewalls and encryption, now is the time to start doing so.
 Tools are available cheaply or for free to help you do this.

 Another aspect of security overlooked by many firms is secure deletion.
 Files deleted from a device are not gone until the disk space they occupied has been written over with fresh information.
-Because of this the security guru Bruce Schneier reports of a trial where data deleted by the previous owners was recovered from 10 used cell phones.
-This is especially important since GDPR introduces a right for individuals to request deletion of data you hold about them.
+Because of this the security guru Bruce Schneier reports a trial where data deleted by the previous owners was recovered from 10 used cell phones.
+This is especially important since GDPR introduces a right for individuals to request the deletion of data they hold about them.
 The simplest way to handle this is to use a secure deletion tool, which will automatically overwrite deleted files to the standards used by the US Department of Defence.
 There are several tools available, again either cheaply or for free, including BCWipe and CCleaner.

 What needs to change?

 There are two parts to regulations such as GDPR.
-First you need to comply, and then you need to be able to demonstrate that you comply.
+First, you need to comply, and then you need to be able to demonstrate that you comply.

 This means that your security protocols should be stated in your data protection policy.
-Don’t go into details, otherwise you risk undermining them by warning hackers what they are up against.
-Do outline that you will for example use firewalls on all computers, devices, and servers, encrypt all stored files and use a secure deletion protocol.
+Don’t go into details, otherwise, you risk undermining them by warning hackers what they are up against.
+Do outline that you will for example use firewalls on all computers, devices, and servers, encrypt all stored files, and use a secure deletion protocol.

-‘Security by design and default’ also means that data protection should be included from the planning stages of any project, rather than as an afterthought.
+‘Security by design and default’ also means that data protection should be included in the planning stages of any project, rather than as an afterthought.
 In the same way that you include a health and safety risk assessment, identifying hazards and how you will mitigate them, do the same for data risks.
-Identify what data you will be gathering, how you will store it, what you will use it for and when and how you will delete it.
+Identify what data you will be gathering, how you will store it, what you will use it for, and when and how you will delete it.